yeahrb/yeah/README.md

 Contributing
 ------------
-Do you have an idea that could potentially improve Yeah?
-You are encouraged to open an issue!
+Do you know how to improve Yeah?
+Open an issue!